We will update this FAQ page regularly, so encourage you to check for updates.

 Therefore, your course cannot be classified as “in-attendance” and under the Regulations you were not and are not eligible for maintenance support or targeted grants.

-The University is currently seeking legal advice on the decision by the DfE to require the reclassification of courses as distance learning.
+The University is currently taking legal action in relation to the decision by the DfE to require the reclassification of courses as distance learning.

 The University was not aware of this issue for current and past students prior to the communication from the DfE on 23 March 2026 and we are investigating the position as a matter of urgency.